HYENA-007-CYBER/ros2_notes/README.md

 ### Creating a ROS2 workspace
 Workspace is a folder that contains ROS  packages and allows us to build and run them together<br>
 We need to create a **src/(source folder)** and **(build/ and install/ and log/) folders** that are auto generated during the build process
-- We need to create our packages inside the src/ folder
+- We need to create the packages inside the src/ folder
 - We need to use the **colcon build** command to build all the packages in our workspace
 - we need to source the **install/setup.bash** file so that the terminal can recognize the packages and can run the nodes